SAMtoBAM/TLHcrsFinder/README.md

 9. Search the whole genome using BLASTn using the representative TLHcrs repeat
 10. Plot the alignment and whole genome positions of TLHcrs repeats for manual verification/scrutiny

-TLHcrsFinder runs an additional XX steps if provided multiple assemblies using -al
+TLHcrsFinder runs an additional 3 steps if provided multiple assemblies using -al
 11. Rapidly generate a k-mer NJ phylogeny using mashtree
 12. Calculate global-ANI (g-ANI) statistics for TLHcrs repeats within an assembly and between TLHcrs repeat representatives
 13. Plot the tree and g-ANI stats side by side

+## The coverage threshold
+This value is essentially is used to find repeats that are at least in this many copies compared to telomeric sequences <br/>
+This tools was designed primarily on Fusarium and Pyricularia assemblies which contain (if present) TLHcrs repeats on most chromosome ends <br/>
+However they may be less frequent in other species <br/>
+The default of 0.75 is too make sure that other potentially repetitive regions within 50kb of the contig ends are not kept

 ## Manually identified a secondary repeat?
 When looking a the alignments of the contig ends (and maybe manually reordering the ends etc), did you notice another region next to telomeres with several alignments? <br/>